-Helen Putnam Regional Park is a 2.1 mile heavily trafficked loop trail located near Petaluma, CA that offers the chance to see wildlife and is good for all skill levels.
+Helen Putnam Regional Park is a 2.1 mile heavily trafficked loop trail located near Petaluma, California that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash